 Some of the reports you can try are given above.

 One last word before we sign off for the day; I am sure you will be curious to get answers to several questions about the screens you have seen and about the fields that appeared on the windows.
 We will cover them at appropriate times in the future lessons.
-We will also be building on this simple project we have started with, by introducing more complexities in the tasks, the relationships, resources required to carry out these tasks, costs associated with the tasks, and what if the duration estimated for a particular task is not correct.
+We will also be building on this simple project we have started by introducing more complexities in the tasks, the relationships, resources required to carry out these tasks, costs associated with the tasks, and knowing what to do if the duration estimated for a particular task is not correct.

 Step By Step Tutorials on Microsoft Project

-- Step By Step Tutorial on Microsoft Project: Getting Started in Twenty Minutes
+- Step-By-Step Tutorial on Microsoft Project: Getting Started in Twenty Minutes

 - Task Insertions, Amendments and Other Features in Microsoft Project (Lesson 2)